ember-cli-deploy/ember-cli-deploy/docs/v0.5.x/configuration-overview.md

 };
 ```

-If you need to have the original environment that was passed into the `ember build` command, this can be obtained under the process variable of `DEPLOY_TARGET` and referenced with `process.env.DEPLOY_TARGET`
+If you need to have the original environment that was passed into the `ember build` command, this can be obtained under the environment variable of `DEPLOY_TARGET` and referenced in any node.js context with `process.env.DEPLOY_TARGET`.
+Those contexts include evaluation of your `config/deploy.js` file and your `ember-cli-build.js` file.

 ### Advanced Plugin Configuration